Playing the clarinet for many hours can cause anything from discomfort to serious chronic pain.

 Unfortunately, this often forces the hand into an uncomfortable position.
 To demonstrate this, simply let your hand hang down in a relaxed manner.
 Now, your thumb and forefinger are exactly the opposite.
 Now, as you move your thumb over your middle finger, feel the tension in your forearm.

-When you stretch a muscle for a long time and maintain that position, you are doing a static job and creating a static tension.
-Blood is transported to the muscle, it burns the energy and waste products remain there so to speak.
+When you stretch a muscle for a long time and maintain that position, you are doing a static job and creating static tension.
+Blood is transported to the muscle, it burns the energy, and waste products remain there so to speak.
 If the muscle were moved, the waste products could be washed away.
 Since this is not the case, your hand or forearm will eventually begin to hurt.

 When moving the hand rest up, however, the center of gravity is also relocated.
 The instrument is now heavy on the bell side, which means that it wants to tip forward.
 To counteract this, we have developed the L&P Balance barrels.

-Alternatively, there are various special hand supports, which allow you to distribute the weight on larger thumb rest or on the palm.
+Alternatively, there are various special hand supports, which allow you to distribute the weight on a larger thumb rest or on the palm.
 Many of them are adjustable in height or have an additional spacer plate.
 This is especially pleasant for big hands or very thin instruments.
-(Picture)

 Should the pain become chronic, one may also consider a specially made instrument holder.
 The instrument is supported on the body or ground.